wilson0x4d/once-crunch/README.md

 ## Why?

 For fun.
-Once Human is an engaging gaming experience, and this work benefits the gaming community, both game players and game publishers, by enhancing that experience through value-added technical resources that otherwise would not be possible (or, would exist with a much degraded level of quality which would reflect poorly on the game.)
+Once Human is an engaging gaming experience, and this work benefits the gaming community, both game players and the game devs, by enhancing that experience through value-added resources that otherwise would not be possible (or, would exist with a much degraded level of quality which would reflect poorly on the game.)

 ## Conclusion